qyber-black/Code-MRSNet/README.md

 More information can be found in the associated paper

 M. Chandler, C. Jenkins, S. M. Shermer, F. C. Langbein.
 MRSNet: Metabolite Quantification from Edited Magnetic Resonance Spectra With Convolutional Neural Network.
-Submitted, 2019. [arxiv:1909.03836] https://langbein.org/mrsnet-paper/
+Preprint, 2019. [arxiv:1909.03836] https://langbein.org/mrsnet-paper/

 ## Built With